ColdBio/CryptoBar/README.md

 # CryptoBar
-A very simple MenuBar app that shows the price of the following cryptocurrencies:
+A very simple MenuBar app that shows the price of the the top 10 Cryptocurrencies via the CoinGecko-API
-- Bitcoin
-- Ether
-- XRP

 ## Screenshot